 Social loafing is a hurdle in the productivity of any organization.
-It is necessary for the management to address the issue of social loafing to develop an efficient workforce in the organization.
+The management must address the issue of social loafing to develop an efficient workforce in the organization.

 Let us now see the two significant ways in which social loafing takes place in an organization:

-Sometimes, one or more team members possess a casual attitude towards the group goals, feeling that their contribution in the task is not that compulsory since the other members will solely accomplish the given project, it is termed as the free-rider effect.
-Such social loafers are considered as free-riders.
+Sometimes, one or more team members possess a casual attitude towards the group goals, feeling that their contribution to the task is not that compulsory.

-Due to the free-rider effect, the other members of the group or team feel overloaded with work, since they now have to do the task of such free-riders too, without getting any additional recognition.
+Due to the free-rider effect, the other members of the group or team feel overloaded with work.
+This is because they now have to do the task of such free-riders too, without getting any additional recognition.

 Thus, the other team members get demotivated and feel sucked at their job.
-All this results into the feeling of exploitation by these social loafers, among the active employees and hinders their performance too.
+These active members also disengage themselves from work, sensing their exploitation by social loafers.
 This is known as the sucker effect of social loafing.